diantonioandrea/misura/docs/docs.md

 misura has some "global options" to allow personalization.
 Available options are:

 * `misura.style.unitHighlighting`, bool: Enables units of measure highlighting.
-Dafault :`True`.
+Dafault: `True`.

 ## Units of measure